camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

   </tbody>
 </table>

-\* Additional permissions are supported for authorizing individual task actions.
-See Section "Task Permissions" below.
+## Additional Task Permissions

-# Task permissions
+This section explains the additional permissions that are available on the Task resource (in addition to Create, Update, Read and Delete).

 A user can perform different actions on a task, like assigning the task, claiming the task or completing the task.
 If a user has "Update" permission on a task (or "Update Task" permission on the corresponding process definition) then the user is authorized to perform _all_ these task action.